Finding peace in breathing

 Sit cross-legged, hug your chest and relax your pelvic floor muscles.
 Inhale for 3 seconds and feel your ribcage expand.
 Hold your breath for 12 seconds.
 Exhale for 6 seconds and notice how your ribcage contracts again.
 Practice this sequence until you can clearly feel the wave-like movement of your ribcage.

-Exercise variation 2: Sensing the breath deep into our ribcage
+Exercise variation 2: Sensing the breath deep into my ribcage

 Repeat the breathing sequence sitting on your knees with your hands on your ribcage.
 This time activate your pelvic floor muscles.
 Activating our pelvic floor muscles steadily directs our in-breath deeper into the lower sides and back of our ribcage.
 This prevents a collapse in our chest and results in a smoother contraction of our ribcage.